DreamSpoon/KidRidicarus/README.md

 * Mario can do all the regular stuff, even ducking, but ducking under things and then squeezing by is not implemented.

-* Flagpole implemented.
-Warp pipes implemented recently.
+* Powerups implemented (level 1 only of course).

-* Next stuff to add is dying when falling out of level, squeezing out of tight spaces when unducking, coins, better HUD.
+* Next stuff todo:

+- squeezing out of tight spaces when unducking

+- better HUD

+- invisible block with 1-UP mushroom

+- some minor fixes (e.g. sometimes mario stops using jump force too early, enemies tend to "stick" together when there are many close together)

 ### Process: